Sharp decay estimates and numerical analysis for weakly coupled systems of two subdiffusion equations: Preliminaries

 \item In addition, assume that $\bm C=(c_{k\ell})_{1\le k,\ell\le2}\in(L^\infty(\Om))^{2\times2}$ is a $t$-independent negative semi-definite matrix-valued function in $\Om$.
 Then for any fixed $t_0>0,$ there exists a constant $C>0$ depending on $t_0,\Om,\al,\be,\bm A,\bm B,\bm C$ such that

 Moreover, the decay rate $t^{-\be}$ is sharp provided that $v_0\not\equiv0$ in $\Om$. \end{enumerate} \end{lemma}

 In \cite{LHL23}, all fractional orders of time derivatives were assumed to be strictly smaller than $1$.
 In this sense, Lemma \ref{lem-wp} fails to cover the special case of $\al=1$ in \eqref{eq-gov}.
 However, the argument of an iterative construction of the mild solution definitely works for $\al=1$ and thus the well-posedness part in Lemma \ref{lem-wp}(i) still holds.
-On the other hand,